 Providing Tangible Donation Recognition on a Budget

-Donors may be more likely to give when they receive something tangible in return.
+Donors may be more likely to give when they receive something tangible.
 The key is to provide that recognition without breaking the bank.
 The post Providing Tangible Donation Recognition on a Budget appeared first on Keela.

 Guest Author: Jen Sguigna,